landoncrabtree/social-checker/README.md

 Supports Instagram, Steam Community, Instagram, Minecraft, and GitHub.
 All available names are output to "available.txt".

-1. Download social-checker from here: https://github.com/landoncrabtree/social-checker/releases/tag/MAIN-1.0.
+1. Download `social-checker-master.zip` from the releases page.
 2. Run `pip install requests` or `python3 -m pip install requests` in terminal.
-3. Unzip the file.
+3. Unzip the `social-checker-master.zip`.
 4. Make the unzipped folder your current/active directory.
 5. Add HTTPS proxies into "proxies.txt".
 6. Start the program by running `python3 <script>`.
 For example, `python3 instagram.py`